boazsegev/plezi-website/docs/guides/websockets.html.md

 # Plezi Websockets

-Inside Plezi's core code is the pure Ruby HTTP and Websocket Server (and client) that comes with [Iodine](https://github.com/boazsegev/iodine), a wonderful little server that supports an effective websocket functionality both as a server and as a client.

-Plezi augmentes Iodine by adding auto-Redis support for scaling and automatically mapping each Contoller Class as a broadcast channel and each server instance to it's own unique channel - allowing unicasting to direct it's message at the target connection's server and optimizing resources.

-Reading through this document, you should remember that Plezi's websocket connections are object oriented - they are instances of Controller classes that answer a specific url/path in the Plezi application.
-More than one type of connection (Controller instance) could exist in the same application.
+A lot of Plezi's features comes from the powerful [Iodine HTTP / Websocket Server](https://github.com/boazsegev/iodine) that supports it.

 ## What are Websockets? (skip if you know)

 In a very broad sense, Websockets allow the browser communicate with the server in a bi-directional manner.
-This overcomes some of the limitations imposed by Http alone, allowing (for instance) to push real-time data, such as chat messages or stock quotes, directly to the browser.
+This overcomes some of the limitations imposed by HTTP alone, allowing (for instance) to push real-time data, such as chat messages or stock quotes, directly to the browser.

-In essense, while Http's worflow is a call and response (the browser "calls", the server "responds"), Websockets is a conversation, sometimes with long pauses, where both sides can speak whenever they feel the need to.
+In essence, while HTTP's workflow is a call and response (the browser "calls", the server "responds"), Websockets is a conversation, sometimes with long pauses, where both sides can speak whenever they feel the need to, sometimes simultaneously.

 This, in nature, requires that both sides of the conversation establish a common language... this part is pretty much up to each application.

 It's easy to think about it this way:

 the browsers starts a call-response sequence.
-All websocket connections start as Http call-response.
+All websocket connections start as an HTTP call-response.
 The browser shouts over the internet "I want to start a conversation".

 The server responds: "Sure thing, let's talk".

 Than they start their websocket conversation, keeping the connection between them open.
-The server can also answer "no thanks", but than there's no websocket connection and the Http connection will probably die out (unless it's Http/2).
+The server can also answer "no thanks", but than there's no websocket connection and the HTTP connection will probably die out.

 ### Establishing the connection (generic client)